joshhornby/joshhornby.github.io/_posts/2026-02-27-inheriting-a-struggling-team.md

 You need to address these, but carefully.

-Don't rush to judgment.
+Don't rush to judgement.
 People underperform in struggling teams because the environment enables it.
 Before concluding someone is a poor performer, give them a functioning team to perform in.

 Separate environment from individual.
 Is this person struggling because they're not capable, or because the context makes success impossible?
 Fix the context before judging the person.